Follow Italianism

 Thus, the question remains as to how long Meloni and Salvini will be able to sustain the defense of jus sanguinis.

-Internal differences and pressure from sectors of society indicate that the debate on reform of the Italian citizenship will continue to be a relevant topic in the coming months.
+Internal disagreements and pressure from sectors of society indicate that the debate on Italian citizenship reform will continue to be a relevant topic in the coming months.

 Citizenship